bpaskin/IBM-Cloud-Functions/README.md

 #### Prerequistes:
 - An [IBM Cloud Account](https://cloud.ibm.com)
 - The [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
-- A separate instance of [IBM MQ](https://www.ibm.com/products/mq) to allow for triggering.
+- A separate instance of [IBM MQ](https://www.ibm.com/products/mq) to allow for triggering and is available on the internet for requests.
 A [containerized IBM MQ](https://hub.docker.com/r/ibmcom/mq/) can be used, as well.

 ---
 #### Setup Cloudant